IDAES/idaes-pse/docs/user_guide/vis/index.rst

 The IDAES Flowsheet Visualizer, or IFV for short, is a web-based user interface (UI) that lets you:

 * View any IDAES flowsheet as a process engineering diagram
-* Export flowsheet diagrams as images
+* Export flowsheet diagrams as images (`SVG <https://www.w3.org/Graphics/SVG/>`_ format)
 * View the "stream table" for the flowsheet
 * Rearrange the flowsheet diagram to your taste and save the arrangement for next time
 * Dynamically refresh the displayed values to reflect changes in the underlying IDAES model

 The IFV can be invoked from a Jupyter Notebook or a Python script.
-It does not require that you run any other "server" application.
-Currently the IFV is only for viewing the flowsheet on your own computer (but, since it is a web application, a shared service for viewing flowsheets stored remotely is definitely possible).
+It does not require that you run any other application.
+Currently the IFV is only for viewing the flowsheet on your own computer. :sup:`1`

-Starting and stopping the IFV is fast and does not consume many resources, a fact which we hope encourages its frequent use.
+Starting and stopping the IFV is fast and does not consume many resources.

+:sup:`1` *But, since it is a web application, a shared service for viewing flowsheets stored remotely is definitely possible.*

 Guide
 -----
-This guide describes how to invoke and use the IFV.
+This guide describes how to invoke (i.e., start) and use the IFV.

 Invocation
 ^^^^^^^^^^